danielhpavey/spacecadet9.com/content/php/a-couple-of-tips-for-using-php-at-the-command-line.md

 Date: 2015-04-21
 Tags: php,web development,terminal,commandline
 */
+# A Couple of Tips for Using PHP at the Command Line

 On vary rare occasion I find it useful to run php in the command line.